 They run regular events and workshops throughout the year, so keep your eyes peeled on their website to see what’s happening round the clock.

-You’ll find Walthamstow Village at Walthamstow Village Square, London, E17 9NX.
+📍Walthamstow Village Square, E17 9NX.

 2. Take a stroll around London’s largest nature reserve

-You’ll find the Walthamstow Wetlands at 286 Blackhorse Lane, London, E17 5QH.
+📍 286 Blackhorse Lane, E17 5QH.

-4. Check out the designs at the William Morris Gallery
+3. Check out the designs at the William Morris Gallery

-Next on this roundup of the best things to do in Walthamstow is one of the creatives.
+Next on this roundup of the best things to do in Walthamstow is one for the creatives.
 Wallpaper king, devoted socialist, and proud beard owner – list a more impressive resume, we’ll wait.
 A proud son of Walthamstow, the William Morris Gallery is housed inside his old home.

 Stuffed to the brim with furniture, ceramics, wallpaper, and textiles designed by the man himself, the gallery has won the ‘UK Museum of the Year’ award before, and it also happens to be one-of-a-kind.
 Literally – it’s the only public William Morris museum on Earth.

-You’ll find the William Morris Gallery at Lloyd Park, Forest Road, E17 4PP.
+📍 Lloyd Park, Forest Road, E17 4PP.

-5. Achieve ‘ginception’ at Mother’s Ruin Gin Palace
+4. Achieve ‘ginception’ at Mother’s Ruin Gin Palace

 To be fair, gin is our ruin too, so you’ll hear no judgement from us.
 Inside a former WW1 munitions factory sits Mother’s Ruin, a boutique gin palace that distils and sells over seventy gins.
 All the botanicals and ingredients they use are either taken from their orchards, or else foraged from the wilds of Walthamstow.